klinquist/aprs-push-notification/README.md

 ```
 {
+    "nearbyDedupeMinutes": 60,                     //Make sure you only receive a push notification at most every 'X' minutes for nearby beacons
+    "includesDedupeMinutes": 240,                  //Make sure you only receive a push notification at most every 'X' minutes for your "includes" list
+    "hashPrecision":3,                             //Geohashing precision.
+A value of '3' is best for any distances (reportCloserThanDistanceMiles) under about 30.
     "myCall":"XXXXX",                              //Your amateur radio callsign
     "beacons": {
         "myHouse": {                               //Name your location here.
 This will be a prefix on your text messages!